scipy/scipy/doc/source/tutorial/stats/sampling_pinv.rst

 As we can see, the number of PDF evaluations required is very high and a fast PDF is critical to the algorithm.
-Though, this helps reduce the number of subintervals required which saves memory and makes sampling fast.
-`NumericalInverseHermite` which is a similar intervion method inverts the CDF based on Hermite interpolation and provides control over the maximum tolerated error via u-resolution makes use of a lot more intervals compared to `NumericalInversePolynomial`:
+Though, this helps reduce the number of subintervals required to achieve the error goal which saves memory and makes sampling fast. `NumericalInverseHermite` is a similar inversion method that inverts the CDF based on Hermite interpolation and provides control over the maximum tolerated error via u-resolution.
+But it makes use of a lot more intervals compared to `NumericalInversePolynomial`:

     >>> from scipy.stats import NumericalInverseHermite
     >>> # NumericalInverseHermite accepts a `tol` parameter to set the